vislavathmahesh/Eco-Sync/CONTRIBUTING.md

 - Mentioned in release notes
 - Featured on project website (if applicable)

-## 📝 License

-By contributing, you agree that your contributions will be licensed under the MIT License.

 ---

 **Thank you for contributing to EcoSync!
 Together, we're building a cleaner, greener future. 🌿**